+'''

 SUBROUTINE HYPOT()

+'''

-would typically be declared in a C function as follows (lowercase with a trailing underscore):
+would typically be declared in this C function (lowercase with trailing underscore):

+'''

 extern int hypot()

+'''

-You must find out if the subprogram is declared with a terminal '\$' to suppress the underscore.
+You must know if a subprogram is declared with a trailing '\$' to suppress the underscore.

 Naming C Functions from Fortran

 The C compiler does not modify the names of C functions.
 C functions can have uppercase or mixed-case names, and they have terminal underscores only when the programmer writes them that way.